blaketilghman/MeshDuck/README.md

 ~~It was all hacked together in a very short time period and is my first project dealing with mesh in this form.
 Expect bugs.~~

+In my project, I also changed the default IP of painlessMesh to be 192.168.4.1 to closer reflect the original project.
+This can be done by locating where your library is installed and going to src/arduino/wifi.hpp and edit the apIp value in apInit() towards the bottom of the file.

 Known Issues:
 <ul>
   <li> Larger files will not send over the mesh.
 It is recommended to split larger payloads into a few smaller payloads (<= 1500 bytes each) for best performance.